fossbarrow/ultimate-seo-checklist/SEO-Tools/Googlebot.md

 **Long answer**: This is a hot debate that can cause tension between UX designers, web developers, and SEO pros.
 However, this is also an opportunity for us to work together to better understand the balance between user experience and crawler experience.

-UX designers typically have users’ best interest in mind, while SEO professionals are looking to satisfy Google.
+UX designers typically have users’ best interests in mind, while SEO professionals are looking to satisfy Google.
 In the middle, we have web developers trying to create the best of both worlds.

 As SEO professionals, we need to learn the importance of each area of the web experience.

 Yes, we should be optimizing for the best user experience.
 However, we should also optimize our websites for Googlebot (and other search engines).

 Luckily, Google is very user-focused.
-Most modern SEO tactics are focused at providing a good user experience.
+Most modern SEO tactics are focused on providing a good user experience.

 The following 10 Googlebot optimization tips should help you win over your UX designer and web developer at the same time.